Paving Contractors Champaign, IL

 If you’re worried that your old driveway needs to be replaced entirely, you should ask yourself the following questions.
 These will help you better understand the necessity of replacement and will give you an insight into whether this process is right for you:

-- Longitudinal cracks continue to spread – Longitudinal cracks often indicate serious subbase issues with your pavement that cannot be fixed by patches and other types of repairs.
+- Longitudinal cracks continue to spread – Longitudinal cracks often indicate serious subbase issues with your pavement that patches and other types of repairs cannot fix.
 Instead, you typically need to either fix the subbase or replace all of your asphalt or concrete.

 - Alligator cracking gets worse and worse – Alligator cracking is one of the worst types to see on your pavement because it typically indicates more serious support issues with your slab.
 In this instance, you probably need paving contractors to replace your driveway entirely.